jxxcarlson/elm-markdown/CONSTRUCTION_NOTES.md

     List.foldl folder initialFSM (splitIntoLines str)
 ```

-where `Document` is a type alias for `String`For the definition of `nextState`, see the code.
-While the definition is rather elaborate, we can describe the rough idea here.
+where `Document` is a type alias for `String`.

 ### 1.2.2 The nextState function

 The `nextState`
-function examines the line to see whether it begins a new block.
+function examines the input line to see whether it begins a new block.
 This would happen, for example, if the leading non-blank character, in which case this is the first line of a quotation block.

 ```
 nextState : Option -> Line -> FSM -> FSM